Stores

 print("Health changed to: " .. state.player.health)

--- Direct mutation triggers only the observers of 'health'
+-- Direct mutation re-runs only the nodes that read 'health'

 state.player.health -= 10